bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML code helps to accurately describe the purpose of the element and the type of the content that is being made inside them.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    display: inline-block allows you to set a width and a height element while top/bottom margins/paddings are respected.
+Where as display: inline they are not.

 3. What are the 4 areas of the box model?

+    Margin / Padding / Border / Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Vertical Alignment

 5. Explain why git is valuable to a team of developers.

+    Git is a Version Control System, allows us to create a history of changes that occur over time  in our code.
+A great advantage of Git is its branching capabilities.
+Also a great tool for collaborating with other developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.